robfatland/pythonbytes/projects/bees/README.md

 Here to remind you is a picture of the Baobab tree...

 <img src="https://github.com/robfatland/pythonbytes/blob/master/projects/bees/baobab.png" alt="baobab" width="350"/>

 The orchard is 2000 meters by 2000 meters; plus there is height above the ground in meters.
 We can say that the orchard is three-dimensional with coordinates (x, y, z) where x and y are somewhere between 0 and 2000 and z is somewhere between 0 and 30.

-Now as a farmer you also happen to own an unlimited supply of drones, the mechanical kind.
+Now as a farmer you also happen to own a supply of drones, the mechanical kind.
 These drones you can send to various locations in your orchard where they can count how many bees are nearby.
 (They listen to the buzzing.)